blynkkk/lib-python/README.md

 ***Note!
 Unit Tests for Micropython ENV currently not implemented***

 #### Micropython installation
-For some platforms it is possible to install **[Micropython][micropython-org]** package.
+Some hardware platforms can use **[Micropython][micropython-org]** package.
-This maybe helpful to do preliminary testing and debugging of your code outside real hardware.
+This is helpful for preliminary testing and debugging of your code outside of real hardware.
 Supported platforms and related installation docs can be found [here][micropython-pkg].